danielvm-git/binance-trading-robot/README.md

 ````

 #### Install missing packages
 * Install whatever package above you don't have.
-You can find the best way to install Java on google
+You can find the best way for your OS on google

 #### Install Google Cloud SDK
 you can find how to do that here https://cloud.google.com/sdk/docs/quickstart